 Camping holidays with the whole family together in large family tents are becoming more and more popular.
-A lot of campgrounds specialize with recreation areas for children and family camping.
+A lot of campgrounds specialize in recreation areas for children and family camping.
 The kids find like-minded and can play without worry while the parents relax and enjoy life.
 To accommodate the adventures camping family many different large family tents are available.

 Advantages of large family tents

-Large family tents offer lots space.
-There are sleeping cabins as well as storage area and some sort of living space.
+Large family tents offer lots of space.
+There are sleeping cabins as well as a storage area and some sort of living space.
 Large family tents are easy to recognize by an entrance area at standing height and often large clear windows.
 The interior of those tents provides enough space to sit together around a small camping table.
 There may also be a small cooking area with enough space for a cooking plate and a camping cabinet for kitchen equipment.
 On bad weather days, the family can wait out the bad weather spell playing games or read without actually being “glued” together.
 A large awning protects the entrance from rain and wet stuff can be dried off there.
 Often the interior sleeping compartments are movable so that the interior can be designed as desired.

 Does the family tent have a disadvantage?

 Depending on size and material, large family tents can be quite heavy and bulky when packed.
 They are not really meant to be used on hiking trips but rather to be put in your trunk and set up right at the campground.

 Really large family tents, such as the Outwell Montana are super heavy and large, which makes it a pain to carry.
 For backpacking trips, you want to choose lightweight tents such as the Archer Outdoor Gear 1 Man Camping and Backpacking Tent.

 Most family tents are easy to pitch with practice.
 Before going camping, you should set up and take down the tent a few times, as this will make the process easier at the campgrounds.

 The three most common designs of family tents